-25 Other U.S. scholars have proposed alternatives to the simple tax sparing approach outlined above by either allowing tax sparing but only after grossing the amount of income to include the value of the tax subsidy or by allowing tax sparing for only for the excess profits amounts and only if the source country exempt the taxation of normal returns.
+39 Other scholars have proposed alternatives to the simple tax sparing approach outlined above by either allowing tax sparing but only after grossing the amount of income to include the value of the tax subsidy or by allowing tax sparing only for the excess profits amounts, and only if the source country exempts the taxation of normal returns.
+Paul McDaniel, The U.S. Tax Treatment of Foreign Source Income Earned in Developing Countries (2003) Vol. 35, No. 2.
+George Washington International Law Review, 265; William B. Barker, An International Tax System for Emerging Economies, Tax Sparing, and Development: It is All About Source (2007) Vol. 29, University of Pennsylvania Journal of International Law, 349.
 While both approaches merit further consideration, the likelihood of them being adopted is small.

-26 OECD, Tax Sparing: A Reconsideration (OECD 1998).
+40 OECD, "Tax Sparing: A Reconsideration" (Paris: OECD, 1998).